Skip to main content

 Bicycle Parking

 All bikes on campus must be parked at a bike rack.
-Locking your bike to a fence, street light pole, or street sign pole can add to sidewalk congestion and present safety issues.
 For bicycle rack locations, please refer to these maps for Evanston and Chicago.
+The Evanston campus has over 100 racks, and the Chicago campus offers racks and a secure bike room.

-Locking your bike on a building ramp will also constrict access for those who need to use the ramp and handrails.
+Locking your bike to a fence, street light pole, or street sign pole can add to sidewalk congestion and present safety issues.
+Similarly, locking your bike on a building ramp will constrict access, impacting the safety of those who need to use the ramp and handrails.
 Bikes that are not parked properly or that pose a safety issue may be removed by the University.

 Divvy Bike Share